 The Inuulitsivik Health Centre (CSI), with more than 950 employees, is part of the health and social services network of Quebec, Nunavik region.
 It provides the population of the Hudson Bay Territory of approximately 7,000 people with front-line health and social services, including prevention, assessment, diagnosis and treatment, rehabilitation and support.
 In addition, it provides youth protection services and management for the Nunavik region of Ullivik in Dorval.
 Its mission is to welcome Inuit people who need to receive health services in participating Montreal hospitals.
 The Inuit population is distributed in seven communities on the Hudson Bay coast from Kuujjuaraapik to Salluit.

-Reporting to the Director General, you will play a coordinating, advisory and support role primarily regarding work climate, organizational development, staffing, training, workforce planning, attendance management and work relations.
+Reporting to the General Director, you will play a coordinating, advisory and support role primarily regarding work climate, organizational development, staffing, training, workforce planning, attendance management and work relations.
 You will ensure that the Human Resources Department applies the Centre’s HR policies.
 You will contribute to the development of proactive human resources management using an approach that combines performance, rigour, equity and humanity.

 You will also be primarily responsible for the proper functioning of work relations committees, the impartial management of complaints related to workplace conflicts, the employee assistance program, and the agreements’ negotiations on working conditions with the various union certifications of the IHC.

 Advise and help executive personnel in the management of their human resources and in work distribution;

 Coordinate and ensure that all activities related to the recruitment, selection, hiring and transfer of personnel are carried out effectively;

 Participate actively in the search for new recruitment markets (websites, newspapers, etc.);

 Ensure that mechanisms related to the move of personnel and temporary assignments are carried out under applicable laws and collective agreements;